abelgomez/greatspn.docker/README.md

 $ docker exec -it greatspn bash
 ```

-In Git for Windows it may be necessary to use the utility command winpty:
+In Git for Windows it may be necessary to use the utility command `winpty` (this does not apply if running in _command prompt_ or _PowerShell_):

 ```
 $ winpty docker exec -it greatspn bash